HoomanMinoosepehr/work_shift/readme.md

 #### Shifts section:
 This section is dedicated to assigning shifts to employees and is accessible to managers and the owner.
 On this page, there is a calendar where you can pick a date, select an employee from your company, and specify the start and end times for their shift.
 Afterward, you can save the assigned shift.
-    Additionally, when selecting a date on the calendar, not only can you set shifts for each employee on that date, but you can also view previously assigned shifts and delete them.
+    Additionally, when selecting a date on the calendar, you cannot only set shifts for each employee on that date but also view previously assigned shifts and delete them.

 #### Schedule section:
 This section is only accessible to the employees and by going there they can see their upcoming shifts for the next 10 days.